 - Minimum income.
 You'll need to meet the minimum annual income requirement to apply.

 - Credit history.
 Applicants must have a good credit rating.

-Make sure you've organised the following information and documents before you apply:
+Make sure you have the following information and documents ready before you apply:

-- Details about your income and employment.
-You’re required to provide your annual income, including any income generated from assets like property or shares, and also whether you have any savings.
-You will also need to provide your employer’s contact information or your account’s details if you’re self-employed.
+- Income and employment.
+This includes your current job, your employer’s contact information or your accountant's details if you’re self-employed.
+You'll also need to provide details of your annual income, including any income generated from assets like property or shares, and whether you have any savings.

 - Debts and liabilities.
-You need to provide information about your ongoing expenses, like child support payments, your weekly food budget, loan repayments and dependent children.
-If you have other credit cards, you'll need to list the size of the balance you’re carrying on each card and whether you want to transfer the balance.
+You need to provide information about your ongoing expenses, such as rent or mortgage payments, your weekly food budget, loan repayments and any existing credit card debts.

 Frequently asked questions

 Do you have a question about American Express credit cards?
 Check the FAQs below for answers to common questions about Amex credit cards.
 If you can’t find the question and answer you’re looking for, get in touch with us using the form at the bottom of this page.

 This charge card offers expense management tools and is linked to both Qantas Business Rewards and Membership Rewards.

 How to use your American Express Travel credit